survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 T> The [process](https://nodejs.org/api/process.html) module used in the code is exposed by Node as a global.
 In addition to `env`, it provides plenty of other functionality that allows you to get more information of the host system.

+W> [Webpack does not set global NODE_ENV](https://github.com/webpack/webpack/issues/7074) based on `mode` by default.
+If you have any external tooling, such as Babel, relying on it, make sure to set it explicitly.
+To do this, set `process.env.NODE_ENV = mode;` within the webpack configuration function.

 {pagebreak}

 ### Understanding `--env`